Multi-GI 5 Reviews: The right probiotic blend for you?

 • Oligosaccharides

-Anyone can stand to benefit from a probiotic regimen, and Multi GI 5 offers as good a blend as any.
-You should consider adding probiotics to your routine if you suffer from any of the following symptoms:
+Plenty of people could stand to benefit from a probiotic regimen, and Multi-GI 5 offers as good a blend as most.
+You might consider adding probiotics to your routine if you suffer from any of the following symptoms:

 • Digestive discomfort